The Explore TV

 We were greeted with a smile and cold coconut water (pure blessing).

-The electricity comes and goes, the wifi is a legend, but it doesn’t matter.
+The electricity comes and goes, the wifi is a myth, but it doesn’t matter.

-In the evening, we ate fresh fish at the small restaurant next to the camp, lit only by candles and stars.
+In the evening, we ate fresh fish at the little restaurant next to the camp, lit only by candles and stars.

 There was a moment when we turned off our flashlights and looked up at the sky.
 We couldn’t remember ever seeing so many stars in our lives.

-Sleeping at Cielo y Selva is going back to basics, but with charm.
+Sleeping at Cielo y Selva is going back to basics, with charm.

-You shower outdoors, fall asleep to the sound of the waves, and wake up to the singing of the birds.
+You shower outdoors, fall asleep to the sound of the waves, and wake up to the birds singing.

-And when you open the store in the morning, the first thing you see is the Caribbean Sea greeting you.
+And when you open the tent flap in the morning, the first thing you see is the Caribbean Sea greeting you.

 💡Tip: Get yourself a 4x4 if you're going to make it this far.
 Otherwise, arm yourself with patience and a positive attitude to receive an authentic Hinca massage!